-- ALWAYS follow the airframe manufacturer's instructions when pressurizing an aircraft. - NEVER open any aircraft door or access panel while there is any pressure within the cabin/cockpit. - ALWAYS use applicable safety equipment required for aircraft pressurization tests.
+- ALWAYS follow the airframe manufacturer's instructions when pressurizing an aircraft. - .
+NEVER open any aircraft door or access panel while there is any pressure within the cabin/cockpit. - ALWAYS use applicable safety equipment required for aircraft pressurization tests.

-TRAINING 3.0
+3.0 TRAINING

-TRAINING REQUIREMENTS 3.1
+3.1 TRAINING REQUIREMENTS

-- CPU operators MUST be properly trained in all aspects of aircraft cabin pressurization tests. - It is the employer's responsibility to ensure that the operator is qualified to perform aircraft cabin pressurization and - This CPU Operation and Service Manual does not provide qualified training to perform aircraft cabin pressurization and testina. - Tronair does not provide training materials beyond the scope of this manual. - It is the employer's responsibility to provide any training requirements beyond the scope of this manual.
+- CPU operators MUST be properly trained in all aspects of aircraft cabin pressurization tests. - It is the employer's responsibility to ensure that the operator is qualified to perform aircraft cabin pressurization and testing. - This CPU Operation and Service Manual does not provide qualified training to perform aircraft cabin pressurization and testing. - Tronair does not provide training materials beyond the scope of this manual. - It is the employer's responsibility to provide any training requirements beyond the scope of this manual.